andrewmcloud/consimilo/README.md

 # consimilo

-### A Clojure library for querying large datasets on similarity
+### A Clojure library for querying large data-sets for similarity

 consimilo is a library which utilizes locality sensitive hashing (lsh-forest) and minhashing, to support *top-k* similar item queries.
-Finding similar items across expansive data-sets is a common problem that presents itself in many real world applications (e.g. finding articles from the same source, plagarism detection, collaborative filtering, context filtering, document similarity, etc...).
+Finding similar items across expansive data-sets is a common problem that presents itself in many real world applications (e.g. finding articles from the same source, plagiarism detection, collaborative filtering, context filtering, document similarity, etc...).
 Calculating similarity between a query document and the corpus grows to an unwieldy complexity *(n choose 2)* at relatively small corpus sizes.
 LSH reduces the search space by "hashing" items in such a way that collisions occur as a result of similarity.
 Once the items are hashed and indexed the lsh-forest supports a *top-k* most similar items query of ~*O(log n)*.
-There is an accuracy tradeoff that comes with the enormous increase in query speed.
+There is an accuracy trade-off that comes with the enormous increase in query speed.
 More information can be found in chapter 3 of [Mining Massive Datasets](http://infolab.stanford.edu/~ullman/mmds/ch3.pdf).